Ragheb2464/BCompose_Mac_Version/README.md

   - These options are currently unavailable.

 ## Notice
-  - This is a precompiled version of BCompose.
+  - This is a precompiled version of BCompose;
+  - The code will require 8 cores;
+  - The pre-compiled example is for Stochastic Network Design Problems;
+  - Some features may not be fully functional.

 #TBC